• You may not chair a session in which you are presenting a paper.

 • Paper and session proposals that will not be considered for presentation include: papers that have been published or presented in whole or in part elsewhere and sessions that summarize the proceedings of another conference.

 • You are welcome to submit up to two different proposals for any session roles as long as they are not both papers submitted for consideration as part of "panel" or "lighting round" sessions.
-(Note, the session organizer role does not "count" toward the two proposal limit.)
+(Note, the session organizer role does not "count" toward the two proposal limit, and session organizer is not a role listed in the program.
+If a session organizer is participating in the session, they must list themselves both as session organizer and again in the participant role.)

 • Reminder: As of 2018, graduate students no longer submit CVs with their proposals.